Cholera in Yemen

 - Wash your hands frequently with soap and water for at least 20 seconds.
 Do this as often as possible, including before eating or preparing food and after using the bathroom or changing diapers.

 - Use alcohol-based hand sanitizer if soap and water are not available.
 Always keep a bottle of hand sanitizer with you when you travel.

 - Higher risk travellers may benefit from vaccination and should consult with a health care professional to discuss this option.
 Travellers at higher risk for cholera include:

 - travellers visiting areas with limited access to clean water, who do not follow proper hand hygiene precautions, or eat raw or poorly cooked food; and

 If you experience severe diarrhea and/or vomiting while travelling or after you return to Canada:

 - Seek medical attention immediately.

-- Drink fluids and use oral rehydration salts to prevent dehydration.
+- Drink fluids and use oral rehydration solutions to prevent dehydration.

-- Infants, young children and the elderly and those with underlying health conditions are at greatest risk of dehydration.
+- Infants, young children, the elderly and those with underlying health conditions are at greatest risk of dehydration.

 - Date modified: